SeekingAlpha.com promotes themselves as “the world’s largest investing community powered by the wisdom and diversity of crowdsourcing.”

 - See the EPS Revisions Grade in the earnings calendar

-The Premium subscription is an absolute must if you want to maximize the return of your portfolio and beat the SP500.
-At only $239 a year when you prepay for 12 months (as opposed to paying $30 month by month), the Premium plan is simply the best value for your buck.
+The Premium subscription is an absolute must if you want to maximize the return of your portfolio and beat the S&P 500.
+And right now Seeking Alpha is only $119.99 PER YEAR (50% discount).
+The Premium plan is simply the best value for your buck.
 Plus, you can get a two-week trial of Seeking Alpha Premium, absolutely free!
-CLICK HERE to try it for two weeks FREE.
+CLICK HERE to secure the limited time 50% discount on Seeking Alpha Premium!

 You can also get a three-year Premium subscription for $14.99 per month, or pay month-to-month for $29.99 per month.